gooseberry/smoke/docs/games/descent-2.md

 | **Installer System** | **Windows** |

 ## Installing Game

 1. Place the **Supported Installer** file in the *Linux files* folder on your Chromebook.
 1. Open the Terminal App on your Chromebook.
 1. Paste the following lines into the terminal.

         cd ~/git/smoke/playbooks && ansible-playbook descent2.yml

-!!!
-Note
+## Playing Game

-    Once installed, you will find the following shortcuts in the *Linux apps* folder of the Launcher:
+Once installed, you can play this game by clicking the game icon on the ChromeOS Launcher.
+The following icons are created by this installer in the *Linux apps* folder of the Launcher listed as

 * Descent 2

 !!!
 Danger "Message of appreciation"